25 - 1 - Great Films

 Screenplay: Roberto Benigni / Vincenzo Cerami

-A magnificent idea, a family / drama / comedy / fairytale that comes to life from the efforts of its star and director.
-Guido, a Jewish waiter, (Roberto Benigni) attracts the attention of a lovely woman (Nicoletta Braschi).
-They fall in love, he courts, marries her, and they have a young son.
-Things change rapidly in 1930s Italy as German forces occupy the country.
+A magnificent idea—a family / drama / comedy / fairytale that comes to life from the loving efforts of its star and director.
+Guido, an Italian / Jewish waiter, (Roberto Benigni) repeatedly attracts the attention of a lovely woman (Nicoletta Braschi).
+He courts her, they fall in love, he marries her, and they have a young son Giosue, (Georgio Cantarini.)
+Things change rapidly in 1930s Italy as German Nazi forces occupy the country.
 Will he be able to hold his new family together and survive the dangers of life in a concentration camp?
 Only by using his IMAGINATION!
-Guido convinces his son the the Holocaust is a game in which they can win the grand prize.
-A fabulous story of love, courage, self-sacrifice and the love of music. it all adds up to an exhilarating motion picture experience.
-Benigni is sensational in his Oscar-winning comedy performance.
-The ending is over-the-top—the experience is unforgettable!
+Guido convinces his son the the Holocaust is a game in which they can win the grand prize, an army tank.
+A fabulous story of love, courage, self-sacrifice and the love of music.
+It all adds up to a unique, exhilarating motion picture experience.
+Benigni is sensational in his Oscar-winning comedy performance, rare for comedy.
+The ending is over-the-top—the experience is Unforgettable!

 16. SINGING IN THE RAIN (1952) U.S.